brad-gray/PizzaOrder/README.md

 -   It is possible to add a pizza that contains no toppings resulting in a pizza that is just dough and sauce.
 This may be intended by the pizza business, but perhaps a requirement of at least one topping should be enforced.

+-   Related to the known issue below you may see UI elements flash on page load as the API calls are resolved.
+With a proper state management framework, I would add a progress spinner or something similar to address this.

 ##### Known issue:

 https://github.com/facebook/react/issues/14369